Professor Joel Stillerman

 Biography

-Professor Stillerman's areas of concentration are labor and labor movements, urban sociology, consumer culture, inequalities, and Latin America.
-He has conducted mixed method (ethnography, interview, visual, and archival) research in Chile on a) trade union protest and the effects of military rule on working-class culture; b) consumption in alternative (street and flea markets) and standard (shopping malls) retail formats and its relationship to the character of urban public life; c) middle class adults' decisions in the housing, school, and home decoration markets; and d) consumer behavior in shopping malls.
-He has also examined transnational labor activism in North America.
+Professor Stillerman received his PhD in Sociology and Historical Studies in 1998 from the New School for Social Research.
+He joined the Department of Sociology at GVSU in 2002 after teaching for four years at the University of Arizona.
+He has also served as Director of the Latin American Studies program, taught in the Honors College, and worked in Chilean universities.
+He has conducted mixed method (ethnography, interview, visual, and archival) research in Chile on a) trade union protest and the effects of military rule on working-class culture; b) consumption in alternative (street and flea markets) and standard (shopping malls) retail formats and its relationship to the character of urban public life; c) the moral and cultural foundations of middle class adults' market decisions; and d) middle class political identities.
+He has also published on transnational labor activism in Latin America.